JL-14/milestone-project-housing-issues/README.md

     - TotalBsmtSF
     - GarageArea
     - YearBuilt
+- The risk of overfitting is managed by using cross-validation in the Grid Search CV.
 - The success metric for the regression analysis will be:
     - At least 0.75 R2 scores both for the Train and Test Set.
     - The output is an identified model with hyperparameters and feature engineering steps.
     - The outcome of the analysis is a predicted sale price, with 95% confidence intervals in order to produce a range.
+- The model will have failed if the R2 performance metrics are below 0.75.
 - The target for the model is SalePrice, with only the selected features present.
 #### Regression Model with feature engineered dataset
 - In order to develop a machine learning model to predict houseprices, a regression model will be built to be trained on a supervised and feature engineered dataset with a continuous numeric target variable.